squidnose/How-to-enable-Intel-Xe-driver-on-Linux/README.md

 # How-to-enable-Intel-Xe-driver-on-Linux
-- A guide on how to enable the experimental Xe driver for Intel
+- A guide on how to enable the experimental Xe driver for Intel on linux.
 - I have tested this on a HP laptop with the Core i7 1165G7.
 ## 1.Requirements
 - A terminal
 - The lspci command
-- A text editor of choice
+- A text editor of choice (kate, nano, mousepad, vim, etc)
 - Linux 6.8+ for the intel Xe driver.
 (Newer kernels will have better performance and or bug fixes)

 ## 2.Find out what driver you are using